The Evolution of Shawarma in the NYC Landscape

 The story of Shawarma in New York City is a story of cultural preservation.
 While the vertical rotisserie was an Ottoman innovation, it was the Levantine immigrants—hailing from Lebanon, Syria, and Jordan—who brought the specific artistry of the spice rub to the Five Boroughs.

 In the early 20th century, these families adapted their traditional recipes to the bustling pace of Manhattan.
-Over decades, this cuisine evolved from a cherished “homeland” dish into a quintessential staple of Mediterranean street food in NYC.
+Over the decades, this cuisine evolved from a cherished “homeland” dish into a quintessential staple of Mediterranean street food in NYC.

-At Zazu, we view our 24-hour marination process not just as a culinary step, but as a tribute to those original spice-merchants.
+At Zazu, we view our 24-hour marination process not just as a culinary step, but as a tribute to those original spice merchants.
 This same commitment to heritage is why we are consistently ranked among the best Mediterranean food in NYC, ensuring that every bowl—whether it features our signature meats or our world-class falafel in NYC—maintains the highest Halal Mediterranean food standards.

 The Zazu Spice Profile: The Science of Flavor